Zhong-Lab-UCSD/BENG183_2024Fall_Applied-Genomic-Technologies/Final_Paper/Group_11_BANKSY/BANKSY.md

 ![](./Assets/runtimeComp.png)

-This image compares the runtimes of common spatial cell-type clustering algorithms, clearly
-demonstrating that BANKSY is far more scalable than any other spatial algorithm.
+This image compares the runtimes of common spatial cell-type clustering algorithms, clearly demonstrating that BANKSY is far more scalable than any other spatial algorithm.
 It can handle nearly twice as many cells as the second-best algorithm, in less time.
-Surprisingly, it is also as scalable as a standard non-spatial clustering algorithm.
+Surprisingly, it is also just as scalable as a standard non-spatial clustering algorithm.

 ## **Analysis Pipeline**